How to Sign WinForms PDF Document from Local Installed Certificate?

 Take a moment to peruse the documentation, where you can find options like adding a digital signature (load the certificate from disk) in PDF, singing an existing PDF document, adding a signature validation appearance based on the signature, adding a timestamp in digital signature and features like redacting PDF document and protect PDF document with code examples.

-Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, include a license key in your projects.
-Refer to link to learn about generating and registering Syncfusion® license key in your application to use the components without trail message.
+Starting with v16.2.0.x, if you reference Syncfusion® assemblies from the trial setup or the NuGet feed, include a license key in your projects.
+Refer to the link to learn about generating and registering the Syncfusion® license key in your application to use the components without a trial message.

 Conclusion